N85UK/UNRAID_Apps/README.md

 1. Create a GitHub Discussions page (or Support repo) for user-facing support and FAQs
 2. Add issue templates for bugs, feature requests, and security reports
 3. Optionally add a SECURITY contact email in GitHub settings if not already set
-4. Verify Community Applications listing for ExplorerX and update `my-aws-eum-v3.xml` if needed
+4. Verify Community Applications listing for ExplorerX and update `my-aws-eum.xml` if needed

 ---